 After an overnight rest at room temperature, the focaccia dough will have spread out into the corners of the pan.
 It will look airy and bubbly and should jiggle slightly when you shake the pan.

 If it hasn't fully settled into the corners, oil your hands and gently stretch the focaccia dough to reach.
+It will continue rising while the oven pre-heats, so don't worry if it springs back a little.

-Then, use your oiled fingers to dimple the dough from top to bottom, pressing straight down until your fingers touch the bottom of the pan.
+Thirty minutes before you plan to bake, drizzle the top with more olive oil.
+Use your oiled fingers to dimple the dough from top to bottom, pressing straight down until your fingers touch the bottom of the pan.

-Then cover the focaccia and let it rest on the stovetop for the remaining 30 minutes, or until time to bake.
+Then cover the focaccia and let it rest on the stovetop until time to bake.
+The dimples should fill back in slightly but not completely.

+When it's done baking, the focaccia should be golden brown on top and have pulled away slightly from the sides of the pan.
 If you slide a spatula under it (gently!) it should lift in one piece and the bottom should look dark golden brown and crispy.

 👩🏻🍳 Practical Tips & Recipe Notes

 - The temperature of your kitchen can have a dramatic effect on how quickly or slowly your overnight focaccia rises.
-An "ideal" room temperature is around 70-72F.
-If your kitchen runs cool, your focaccia will likely take closer to 12 hours to rise.
+An "ideal" room temperature is around 70°-72°F. If your kitchen runs cool, your focaccia will likely take closer to 12 hours to rise.
 If your kitchen is warm, it will be ready closer to 8 hours after you put it in the pan.

 - For a spicy finish, use chili oil instead of olive oil when topping the focaccia.
 Just be careful to wash your hands right after if you use it to dimple — you don't want the capsaicin to get stuck under your fingernails.